Our Jacobins: a Smorgasbord of News

 Your money, you don't have anywhere to put your money because it can be confiscated.

-Again, I don't want to use that trite phrase from Hemingway's Son Also Rises about bankruptcy, but it was gradual then suddenly, gradually then suddenly.
+It's insidious.
+It's again, I don't want to use that trite phrase from Hemingway's Sun Also Rises about bankruptcy, but it was gradual then suddenly, gradually, then suddenly.

 It all mounts up.